Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 There are rules which prevent money being withdrawn from pensions and then contributed again to benefit from tax-relief - a practice known as ‘pension recycling’.

-If you make contributions after you’ve taken tax-free cash of at least £7,500 and those contributions represent 30% or more of your tax-free cash, then you might fall foul of the rules and a tax charge could apply.
-The taxman will want to know that contributions were part of your “normal retirement planning”.
+If your tax-free withdrawal and subsequent contributions satisfy all these conditions, then you might fall foul of the rules and a tax charge could apply.
+The taxman will want to know that contributions were not pre-planned, but rather part of your “normal retirement planning”.

 The rules surrounding this can be complicated so seek professional help if you believe you may be affected.